 To address these limitations, we propose the \textbf{C}ross-modal \textbf{T}emporal \textbf{P}attern \textbf{D}iscovery (\modelname) framework, designed to extract meaningful temporal patterns from multimodal EHR data to improve the accuracy of clinical outcome predictions.
-As shown in Fig.~\ref{fig:teaser}, the core innovation of our approach is a novel temporal pattern discovery module, which identifies corresponding temporal patterns (i.e., temporal prototypes) with meaningful semantics across both modalities throughout the dataset.
+The core innovation of our approach is a novel temporal pattern discovery module, which identifies corresponding temporal patterns (i.e., temporal prototypes) with meaningful semantics across both modalities throughout the dataset.
 This approach ensures that the model captures essential temporal semantics relevant to patient outcomes, providing a more comprehensive understanding of the data.
-To further enhance the quality of the learned temporal patterns, we introduce a InfoNCE~\cite{oord2018representation}-based TPNCE loss for aligning pattern embeddings across modalities, along with auxiliary reconstruction losses to ensure that the patterns retain core information of the data.
+To further enhance the quality of the learned temporal patterns, we introduce a Temporal Pattern Noise Contrastive Estimation (TP-NCE) loss for aligning pattern embeddings across modalities, along with auxiliary reconstruction losses to ensure that the patterns retain core information of the data.
 Moreover, our framework incorporates a transformer~\cite{vaswani2017attention}-based fusion mechanism to effectively fuse the discovered temporal patterns with timestamp-level representations from both modalities, leading to more accurate predictions.
 We evaluate \modelname\ on two critical clinical prediction tasks: 48-hour in-hospital mortality prediction and 24-hour phenotype classification, using the MIMIC-III database.
 The results demonstrate the effectiveness of our approach, which significantly outperforms existing methods, and suggest a promising direction for improving multimodal EHR analysis for clinical prediction.

-\para{Contributions:} \textbf{(i)}.
-We propose a novel framework that captures cross-modal temporal patterns across multiple time scales in multimodal EHR data, offering a more comprehensive understanding of longitudinal patient information. \textbf{(ii)}.
-Our framework incorporates a temporal pattern discovery module, utilizing slot attention to effectively extract meaningful semantic information. \textbf{(iii)}.
-We introduce a TPNCE learning objective to optimize the temporal pattern discovery process, ensuring richer and more informative pattern learning. \textbf{(iv)}.
-Our framework outperforms existing methods in two clinically critical tasks, demonstrating superior predictive performance.